 Alluring, classic, simplistic yet difficult to master unless you pay attention to the details.
 And it makes a beautiful espresso.
 This is a machine created for loving ritual.

-So as I was flipping through Deb’s (of Smitten Kitchen fame) new book, The Smitten Kitchen Cookbook, and I came across her coffee toffee recipe I had to pause.
+So flipping through Deb’s (of Smitten Kitchen fame) book, The Smitten Kitchen Cookbook, and I came across her coffee toffee recipe I had to pause.
 Coffee in a delicious toffee, this had to be good.

 As she rhapsodized about her near addiction to the little black beverage and translated those urges into baked goods, I knew I had to make this recipe.